 Embedding Life Cycle Costing in 5D BIM

-For this blog post we have a guest post from Dr Dermot Kehily from Limerick Institute of Technology.
+For this blog post we have a guest post from Dr Dermot Kehily from Dublin Institute of Technology.
 Dermot recently had a paper published in International Journal of Information Technology in Construction (ITCon) regarding research on LCC and BIM, which was a synopsis of his PhD research regarding utilizing 5D BIM (CostX®) for Life Cycle Costing.
 He has summarised the key findings of the paper below.

 1. BIM AND LIFE CYCLE COSTING

 Life Cycle Costing (LCC) is an area in Quantity Surveying (QS) practice that is concerned with the calculation of both construction CAPital Expenditure (CAPex) and OPerational Expenditure (OPex).
 Despite the significant amount of research in LCC in the last fifteen to twenty years, it has not been extensively implemented into QS practice.
 QSs require a means to carryout LCC effectively in line with the relevant standards and guidelines.

 Building Information Modelling (BIM) offers capabilities that can aid QSs increase efficiencies in their work practices.
 One of the primary benefits of BIM for QSs is that it can automate Quantity Take-Off (QTO) and free up time to concentrate on activities that would add further value for their clients.
 While LCC is identified as a value enhancing service, there has been limited research on how BIM could be leveraged to increase efficiency in facilitating this service.